CHRIST OR ANTICHRIST? WHO IS THE WHITE HORSE?

 It follows then that the Pale Horse, symbolic of the Dragon, or the Devil, carries out his murderous conquests through those human governments that yield to his influence.
 And the final human government over which he has control is a peculiar combination of the two simultaneous Beasts from “sea” and “earth”.

-One carries out the war campaigns (under the influence of the Red Horse); the other, the False Prophet (acting under the influence of the Black Horse), supports the Antichrist, and wages war in the economic sphere, depriving material needs from those who refuse to follow the Antichrist.
+One carries out the war campaigns (as the Red Horse); the other, the False Prophet (as the Black Horse), supports the Antichrist, and wages war in the economic sphere, depriving material needs from those who refuse to follow the Antichrist.
 (13:4,7,16,17)

-Looking at some historical examples may help: The genocide campaigns of recent history happened in nations where state control was very tight: Hitler Germany saw the gas chambers and execution of “inferior races” and regime opponents; Cambodia under the Khmer Rouge had its “killing fields” under a communist dictatorship; communist Russia under the heavy hand of Stalin witnessed innumerable “purges” of uncooperative social elements; the French Revolution had its purge of the aristocracy by guillotine.
+Looking at some historical examples may help: The genocide campaigns of recent history happened in nations where state control was very tight (where the Pale Horse had too much control): Hitler Germany saw the gas chambers and execution of “inferior races” and regime opponents; Cambodia under the Khmer Rouge had its “killing fields” under a communist dictatorship; communist Russia under the heavy hand of Stalin witnessed innumerable “purges” of uncooperative social elements; the French Revolution had its purge of the aristocracy by guillotine.